swharden/Microscopy/two-photon/software/time-series-analysis/2016-12-02-excel/readme.md

   * In the folder with the TIFs, the .env file will have a line `<PVStateValue key="framerate" value="1.55886096807798"` which shows the framerate.
 Similarly, the .xml file has a lines starting with `<Frame relativeTime="1.92448208110496"` for every image taken which show the time each image was taken.
 You can use these to determine the frame rate in case you forgot previously.

 # Analyzing Data
-* Analysis formula will vary by expermient
-* Two-channel delta F/F: (green / red) / (baselineGreen/baselineRed) - 1.0
-* One-channel delta F/F0: (F / baselineF) - 1.0

 ## Selecting ROIs
 multi-measure was performed and all ROIs were selected.
 This screenshot was taking just before the ROIs were saved.
 ![](rois.JPG)

-## Handling Data in Excel
+## Calculating dF/F in Excel
-I separated by ROIs by neuron vs. astrocyte.
-I goofed on the time units though, which according to the XML document should be <1 second and not 2.2 seconds.
-Also note that this is just the green channel, and not the red channel, baseline-subtracted green channel, or dG/R calculated values.
+Analysis formula will vary by expermient.
+Typically it is:
+* Two-channel delta F/F: (green / red) / (baselineGreen/baselineRed) - 1.0
+* One-channel delta F/F0: (F / baselineF) - 1.0

 ![](excel.JPG)

-## misc
 ![](tseries.JPG)